Problems with SZZ and Features: An empirical study of the state of practice of defect prediction data collection: Empirical Study

 JLMIV+R finds the correct latest commit regarding the inducing file action for sixteen of the twenty issues.
-This is in line with the expectation from Rodr\'igues-P\'erez\etal~\cite{Perez2020}, who find that the correct commit is found 70\% of time.
+This is in line with the expectation from \cite{Perez2020}, who find that the correct commit is found 70\% of time, as well as \cite{Rosa2021} who also determined a precision of about 70\%.
 In four cases, JLMIV+R finds a commit that is newer than the actual inducing change.
 This is an expected weakness of JLMIV+R and of strategies that use the blame mechanism to find the most recent change in a version control system in general.
 This happens if there is a change on the defective source code between the inducing change and the bug fixing change.

 Regarding the affected versions field, we note that there are nine cases, in which the field was not used in the issue tracker.
 In seven of those cases, this is correct, as the bugs never affected a release, i.e., they were introduced and fixed between releases.
 In the other two cases, we validated that the bugs affected multiple releases of the software.
 Of the eleven cases, where the affected version field is defined, only one entry is completely correct (VALIDATOR-376).
 For two issues, the affected version fields contain a partially correct entry (TIKA-599 and TIKA-2483).
 In both of these cases, only the latest release is mentioned, the older releases which are also affected are ignored.
 The remaining eight entries of the affected version field are wrong, i.e., they list releases which are not affected by the bugs.
 In six cases, the bugs were fixed prior to the release (IVY-882, NUTCH-683, PARQUET-214, LENS-538, GIRAPH-88, GIRAPH-34), in the other two cases the bugs were only induced after the release (KYLIN-3223, EAGLE-573).
 In the first six cases, the developers assigned the version number of the release that is currently a work in progress, in the last two cases they assigned the version number of the latest release.